AdaMartin18010/PostgreSQL_modern/MVCC-ACID-CAP/view/mvcc_view.md

 ### 学术论文

-1. **MVCC**：
+1. **MVCC理论基础**：
    - Bernstein, P. A., & Goodman, N. (1983).
-"Multiversion Concurrency Control—Theory and Algorithms"
+"Multiversion Concurrency Control—Theory and Algorithms".
+ACM Transactions on Database Systems, 8(4), 465-483.
+DOI: 10.1145/319996.319998
    - Adya, A. (1999).
-   "Weak Consistency: A Generalized Theory and Optimistic Implementations for Distributed Transactions"
+"Weak Consistency: A Generalized Theory and Optimistic Implementations for Distributed Transactions".
+PhD Thesis, Massachusetts Institute of Technology
-   - Fekete, A., et al. (2005).
-"Making Snapshot Isolation Serializable"
+   - Fekete, A., Liarokapis, D., O'Neil, E., O'Neil, P., & Shasha, D. (2005).
+"Making Snapshot Isolation Serializable".
+ACM Transactions on Database Systems, 30(2), 492-528.
+DOI: 10.1145/1071610.1071615

-2. **ACID**：
+2. **ACID事务模型**：
    - Gray, J., & Reuter, A. (1993).
-"Transaction Processing: Concepts and Techniques"
+"Transaction Processing: Concepts and Techniques".
+Morgan Kaufmann Publishers.
+ISBN: 978-1558601901
    - Weikum, G., & Vossen, G. (2001).
-   "Transactional Information Systems: Theory, Algorithms, and the Practice of Concurrency Control and Recovery"
+"Transactional Information Systems: Theory, Algorithms, and the Practice of Concurrency Control and Recovery".
+Morgan Kaufmann Publishers.
+ISBN: 978-1558605084
-   - Berenson, H., et al. (1995).
-"A Critique of ANSI SQL Isolation Levels"
+   - Berenson, H., Bernstein, P., Gray, J., Melton, J., O'Neil, E., & O'Neil, P. (1995).
+"A Critique of ANSI SQL Isolation Levels".
+Proceedings of the 1995 ACM SIGMOD International Conference on Management of Data, 1-10.
+DOI: 10.1145/223784.223785

-3. **CAP**：
+3. **CAP定理与分布式一致性**：
    - Brewer, E. A. (2000).
-"Towards Robust Distributed Systems"
+"Towards Robust Distributed Systems".
+Keynote Address at the 19th Annual ACM Symposium on Principles of Distributed Computing (PODC 2000)
    - Gilbert, S., & Lynch, N. (2002).
-   "Brewer's Conjecture and the Feasibility of Consistent, Available, Partition-Tolerant Web Services"
+"Brewer's Conjecture and the Feasibility of Consistent, Available, Partition-Tolerant Web Services".
+ACM SIGACT News, 33(2), 51-59.
+DOI: 10.1145/564585.564601
    - Abadi, D. (2012).
-"Consistency Tradeoffs in Modern Distributed Database System Design"
+"Consistency Tradeoffs in Modern Distributed Database System Design: CAP is Only Part of the Story".
+Computer, 45(2), 37-42.
+DOI: 10.1109/MC.2012.33
+   - Bailis, P., & Ghodsi, A. (2013).
+"Eventual Consistency Today: Limitations, Extensions, and Beyond".
+Communications of the ACM, 56(5), 55-63.
+DOI: 10.1145/2447976.2447992

-4. **分布式系统**：
+4. **分布式系统与NewSQL**：
    - Lamport, L. (1978).
 "Time, Clocks, and the Ordering of Events in a Distributed System"
    - Lamport, L. (1979).
 "How to Make a Multiprocessor Computer That Correctly Executes Multiprocess Programs"
    - Herlihy, M. P., & Wing, J. M. (1990).
 "Linearizability: A Correctness Condition for Concurrent Objects"